wesbos/beginner-javascript-notes/notes/Module 12꞉ Advanced Flow Control.md

 When something happens in the Web Api (like the click of a button or a timer that has finished), it will stick the callback into the callback queue which the call stack will reach into when it has nothing left to do.

-Let's say after the `setTimeout` we wanted to add an interval that logs BOOP every 100 miliseconds.
+Let's say after the `setTimeout` we wanted to add an interval that logs BOOP every 100 milliseconds.
 Name the function `boop` so we can visualize it more easily.

 ![](@attachment/Clipboard_2020-05-08-06-37-41.png) 6:07